ExcitedPositron/ExcitedPositron.github.io/_posts/2018-10-22-tech-latex-bullet-points.md

 ---
 layout: post
-title:  "Cool Bullet Points LaTex"
+title:  "Cool Bullet Points in LaTex"
 date:   2018-10-22
 excerpt: "If you are bored of the generic circle or dash as a bullet point and want to give your presentation some personality."
 tech: true